hydephp/develop/console-commands.md

 ```

 Since Hyde is based on the Laravel view system the compiler uses Blade views and components.
-Laravel actually registers two locations for the Hyde views: your site's `resources/views/vendor/hyde` directory and the resources directory in the Framework package.
+Laravel actually registers two locations for the Hyde views: your site's `resources/views/vendor/hyde` directory and the `resources` directory located in the Framework package.

 <blockquote class="warning">
 <p>Warning: This command will overwrite any existing files in the <code>resources/views/vendor</code> directory. <br>